Gas prices: July 4 gas is the cheapest in years

 Drivers are enjoying the cheapest Fourth of July gasoline in more than a decade.
 Enjoy it while it lasts: Experts say prices will start inching higher soon.

 The average price nationwide for a gallon of regular is $2.23, down 15 cents from a month ago, according to AAA.

+And really cheap gas is even more common than suggested by that average: About 25% of gas stations nationwide are selling gas for $2 a gallon or less.

 The last time gas was this cheap heading into Independence Day was 2005.

 But wholesale gasoline prices have already started to climb up, and that will probably translate into modestly higher prices at the pump in coming days, said Tom Kloza, chief oil analyst for the Oil Price Information Service, which tracks gas prices for AAA.